 A rip current can take you far away from shore in an incredibly short time – we’re talking one or two feet per second!
 You’ll be swept out to sea before you know it.

 If you find yourself in a rip current, the best thing you can do for yourself is 1) not panic and 2) let the current take you where it will; don’t fight it: you’ll just exhaust yourself.

-Once the current stops moving offshore (and you'll definitely know this because you will have been moving so quickly and will notice when you stop), swim parallel to the shoreline away from current.
+Once the current stops moving offshore (and you’ll definitely know this because you will have been moving so quickly and will notice when you stop), swim parallel to the shoreline away from the current.
 Once safe, start swimming toward shore.
-If you can't swim all the way to shore, wave your arms, splash and yell to attract the attention of people on the beach.
+If you can’t swim all the way to shore, wave your arms, splash and yell to attract the attention of people on the beach.